-When you go to our websites, open our emails, use our apps or “smart” wearable devices, interact with Movado Group-related social media sites or tools, widgets, or plug-ins (all digital and physical sources, our “Sites”), we and third parties may collect certain information by automated means, such as cookies, pixel tags, embedded scripts, and flash LSOs (collectively, “Cookies”).
+When you go to our Websites, open our emails, use our apps or “smart” wearable devices, interact with Movado Group-related social media sites or tools, widgets, or plug-ins (all digital and physical sources, our “Sites”), we and third parties may collect and log certain information by automated means, such as cookies, pixel tags, embedded scripts, and flash LSOs (collectively, “Cookies”).

 A “cookie” is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser or the hard drive of your computer or other electronic device like a tablet or smart phone.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 “Pixel tags” (also called clear GIFs, 1x1 GIFs, web beacons, pixels, tracking pixels, web bugs, tracking bugs, tags, web tags, and page tags) are small blocks of code on a webpage or email that allow websites to do things like read and place cookies.
 In contrast to cookies, which are stored on a user’s device, pixel tags are embedded in web pages or other content.
 The resulting connection can unobtrusively (usually invisibly) allow the collection of “clickstream data,” which is information about the links and other content a user views while, for example, browsing a site or reading an email.

 “Embedded scripts” are programming code designed to collect information about your interactions with the Sites, such as the links you click.
 The code is temporarily downloaded onto your device from our web server or a third party and is active only while you are connected to the Sites.